Audio-Synchronized Visual Animation

 \section{Conclusion}

-In this paper, we tackled the under-explored Audio-Synchronized Visual Animation task, with an emphasis on generating video dynamics synchronized with provided audios.
-Lacking appropriate datasets for the task, we contributed a high-quality dataset \db and an evaluation benchmark through a two-stage data curation pipeline.
-We further proposed Audio-Video Synchronized Diffusion model, capable of animating an image with natural and audio-synchronized motions.
-We hope our research inspires further work on synchronized generation.
+We tackled the under-explored Audio-Synchronized Visual Animation task, with an emphasis on generating videos with audio-synchronized dynamics.
+We contributed the high-quality \db{} benchmark via careful data curation and proposed the \method{} model to animate images with realistic motions.
+Due to the scale of \db, our work cannot generalize to all audio classes in the world, which requires several orders of magnitude larger datasets.
+However, we hope our research inspires further work in this direction.

-One limitation of our work is that it cannot generalize to all audios classes in the world, due the scale of the proposed \db.
-This however requires several orders of magnitude larger clean training data, which is challenging to collect.
-We thus leave it as a future work.